ancient-military-history

 The Rowing System: A Technical Innovation

-Materials and Shipyard Organisation
+Materials and Shipyard Organization

 Armament and Tactical Role

 In battle, the Roman fleet typically formed a line abreast or a dense wedge.
-The quinquereme was not as agile as the trireme, but it was resistant to ramming due to its heavy construction.
+The quinquereme was less agile than the trireme, but its heavy construction resisted ramming.
 A common tactic was to feign retreat, then turn and ram a pursuing ship from the side.
-The Romans also practiced “breaking the oars”: by sailing close alongside an enemy vessel, the quinquereme could shear off its oars with its own reinforced cathead, rendering the opponent immobile.
-Once a ship was crippled, the marines boarded and captured it (Ancient History Encyclopedia: Roman Naval Warfare).
+The Romans also practiced “breaking the oars”: sailing close alongside an enemy vessel, the quinquereme would shear off its oars with its reinforced cathead, leaving the opponent immobile.
+Once a ship was crippled, marines boarded and captured it (Ancient History Encyclopedia: Roman Naval Warfare).

 Deployment in Major Naval Battles